 These breaded oven fried chicken thighs are superlatively easy to toss together in a jiffy.
 And while chances are you’re not going to turn to them at your next fancy schmancy dinner party, whenever that may be, these will more than please everyone at your table at every other dinner situation.–Angie Zoobkoff

 We suspect you’ll be much more pleased with the results of this recipe when you use skinless chicken thighs.
-Save the skin-on chicken thighs for someplace where it hits the hot skillet unimpeded and has a chance to turn crazy crisp.
+Save the skin-on chicken thighs for someplace where it hits the hot skillet unimpeded and has a chance to turn crazy crisp, like this crispy chicken with lemon and capers.

 Breaded Oven Fried Chicken Thighs